liefkeannabelle/maky/design/user-testing/session1.md

-# User Testing Session 1: NAME
+# User Testing Session 1: Sean
 ## Prep
 Overview:
 - You will be given a list of tasks to perform in order on the ChordConnect app, each with corresponding instructions.